NikolaRoev/SET09102-Portfolio/week11_project.md

 Be sure to include links to the original items in the team's GitHub repository.

-In the reflective sections, try to identify things that you have done better this week.
-This could include, for example,

-* Better application of the principles of clean code.
-* Avoiding the repetition of previous mistakes.
-* More comprehensive test coverage.
-* Adoption of a more systematic personal workflow.
-* Improved identification of problems in other people's code.
-* etc.
+In the reflective sections this week, you should highlight ways that you persona practice has improved as before.
+It would also be good to reflect on any improvements that have been made to the agreed team workflow and related procedures.
+Are things working better than they were?
+What further improvements could be made in the future?

 ## Marking